 These questions can give you a better idea of whether the financial controller’s experience and work style will mesh well with your organization.

 CFO Strategies provides companies with accounting and financial reporting services financial services, including all functions performed by the CFO, controller, and bookkeeping, both on-site and virtually.
-Our services are generally designed for companies that need these services on a part-time basis, but we can also undertake full outsourcing engagements as well.
+Our services are generally designed for companies that need these services on a part-time basis, but we can also undertake total outsourcing engagements.

-Our cost-effective options are customized to fit each business’s needs, including the ability for full on-site services, full virtual services, or a blend of both.
-We have many years of experience providing financial controller services for a range of industries, including but not limited to, construction, architectural and engineering firms, transportation, and nonprofits.
+Our cost-effective options are customized to fit each business’s needs, including the ability for full on-site services, complete virtual services, or a blend of both.
+We have many years of experience providing financial controller services for a range of industries, including but not limited to construction, architectural and engineering firms, transportation, and nonprofits.

 To learn more about the benefits and impact we have made for our clients, read our client testimonials.

-Contact us today to set up your consultation or learn more about the services we offer.
+Contact us today to set up your consultation or learn more about our services.